Home Blog Gibb's Reflective Cycle- it's Advantages & Disadvantages

 • What does the author feel about the event now?

-• What do other people feel about the event now?
+• What do other people think about the event now?

 During this stage, the author evaluates the experience gained during the event.
-The author provides information regarding the objectives decided and things which did not go as per plan.
+The author provides information regarding the objectives and things that did not go as planned.
 During this stage, the author needs to be honest, which can help gain fundamental knowledge from the experience gained.
 Some of the crucial steps which are answered during this stage are

 • What are the good things in the experience?